crcn/bindable.js/README.md

 #### Add some sugar...

-You cn also compute properties by watching multiple values.
+You can also compute properties by watching multiple values.
 For instance:

 ```javascript